vernondcole/salt/doc/topics/cloud/vagrant.rst

 Getting Started With Vagrant
 ============================

-The Vagrant driver is a new, experimental driver for spinning up a VagrantBox virtual machine, and installing Salt on it.
+The Vagrant driver spins up a VagrantBox virtual machine on a Salt minion, and installs Salt, and a Salt minion, on it.

 Dependencies
 ============